Uniswap/foundry-template/CONTRIBUTING.md

 Interfaces should be the entrypoint for all contracts.
 When exploring the a contract within the repository, the interface MUST contain all relevant information to understand the functionality of the contract in the form of NatSpec comments.
 This includes all externally callable functions, errors and events.
 The NatSpec documentation MUST be added to the functions, errors and events within the interface.
 This allows a reader to understand the functionality of a function before moving on to the implementation.
 The implementing functions MUST point to the NatSpec documentation in the interface using `@inheritdoc`.
 Internal and private functions shouldn't have NatSpec documentation except for `@dev` comments, whenever more context is needed.
 Additional comments within a function should only be used to give more context to more complex operations, otherwise the code should be kept readable and self-explanatory.

-## Versioning

-This repo utilizes [semantic versioning](https://semver.org/) for smart contracts.
-An `IVersioned` interface is included in the [interfaces directory](src/interface/IVersioned.sol) exposing a unified versioning interface for all contracts.
-This version MUST be included in all contracts, whether they are upgradeable or not, to be able to easily match deployed versions.
-For example, in the case of a non-upgradeable contract one version could be deployed to a network and later a new version might be deployed to another network.
-The exposed `version()` function is also used by the [Deployment Log Generator](https://github.com/0xPolygon/forge-chronicles#readme) to extract information about the version.

-Whenever contracts are modified, only the version of the changed contracts should be updated.
-Unmodified contracts should remain on the version of their last change.

 ## Testing

 The following testing practices should be followed when writing unit tests for new code.
 All functions, lines and branches should be tested to result in 100% testing coverage.
 Fuzz parameters and conditions whenever possible.
 Extremes should be tested in dedicated edge case and corner case tests.
 Invariants should be tested in dedicated invariant tests.